 Remember waiting weeks to hear back from brands about campaign performance?
 Those days are over.
 Real-time dashboards show you exactly how many views you've accumulated, which platforms are performing best, and how much you've earned down to the penny.

 The beauty?
 There's no earning ceiling.
 If your content goes viral and hits 5 million views instead of the expected 500K, you get paid for every single verified view.
 Creators earn 10x their expected income when content unexpectedly takes off.
+And you can get immediate access to a full library of campaigns to browse and pick.

 Here's the real talk about earnings and payouts: